MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 :::image type="content" source="media/meeting-prep-card.png" alt-text="Screenshot showing meeting preparation card.":::

-Here's the video that shows a meeting preparation card in Teams and [how to view sales insights using Teams meeting recap](view-meeting-summary-recap.md):

 ## Prerequisites

 - [Connect to a CRM organization in the Copilot for Sales app](sign-in-crm-outlook.md).
 - If you're using Salesforce as your CRM, [turn on the server-to-server connection](connect-agent-datasource.md).
 - [Invite at least one external contact that is saved in CRM to the meeting](connect-contact.md).
-- At least one previous recorded meeting with the same contact.

 ## View a meeting preparation card